linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-8---Arbitrage-and-Hedging-With-Fixed-Income 2023 Financial-Trading-a.md

 # Fixed Income Portfolio Dedication

 Fixed income funds seek to ensure relatively stable income levels over given periods of time.
 Typically, a fixed income fund must provide payments to its creditors, clients, or owners for the given period.
 For example, a pension fund is often expected to make a series of fixed retirement payments to pension fund participants.
 Such funds must invest their assets to ensure that their liabilities are paid.
 In many cases, fixed income funds will purchase assets such that their cash flows exactly match the liability payments that they are required to make.
 This exact matching strategy is referred to as dedication or laddering and is intended to minimize the risk of the fund.
 The process of dedication is much the same as the arbitrage transactions discussed above; the fund manager merely determines the cash flows associated with his liability structure and replicates them with a series of default risk-free bonds.
-For example, assume that a pension fund manager needs to make payments to pension plan participants of  $12,000,000 in one year,$ 14,000,000 in two years, and $15,000,000 in three years.
+For example, assume that a pension fund manager needs to make payments to pension plan participants of  \$12,000,000 in one year,\$ 14,000,000 in two years, and \$15,000,000 in three years.
 The manager wishes to match these cash flows with a portfolio of Bonds A, B, and C whose characteristics were given above in Table 8.1.
 These three bonds must be used to match the cash flows associated with the fund's liability structure.
-For example, in year 1, Bond A will pay $40, B will pay $60, and C will pay $0.
-These payments must be combined to total $12,000,000.
+For example, in year 1, Bond A will pay \$40, B will pay \$60, and C will pay \$0.
+These payments must be combined to total \$12,000,000.
 Cash flows must be matched in years 2 and 3 as well.
 Only one exact matching strategy exists for this scenario.
 The following system

 can be solved for  $b_{A}, b_{B},$  and  $b_{C}$  to determine exactly how many of each of the bonds are required to satisfy the fund's cash flow requirements: